 Jackson Pollock, Abstract Expressionism Art

-While some heavily criticized Pollock’s works, other renowned critics like Clement Greenberg and Harold Rosenberg praised them by stating, in Rosenberg’s The American Action Painters, that “many of the painters were ‘Marxists’; they had been trying to paint Society.
+While some heavily criticized his works, other renowned critics like Clement Greenberg and Harold Rosenberg praised Pollock.
+As an example, Rosenberg stated: “many of the painters were ‘Marxists’; they had been trying to paint Society.
 Others had been trying to paint art – it amounts to the same thing.
 The big moment came when it was decided to paint…just to PAINT.
 The gesture on the canvas was a gesture of liberation, from Value – political, aesthetic, moral.